Compulsive shopping: Symptoms, causes, and treatment

 There are no standard clinical treatments for compulsive shopping, but there are ways to get help.

 Group therapy has proven to be an effective treatment option for people who struggle with compulsive shopping.15 This may involve a 12-step program, which typically requires attending meetings and working with a sponsor to help stay on track.

-Cognitive behavioral therapy (CBT) has helped people with a variety of impulse control disorders, including kleptomania (stealing) and pathological gambling.16 CBT can be used in individual therapy setting or group settings.
+Cognitive behavioral therapy (CBT) has helped people with a variety of impulse control disorders, including kleptomania (stealing) and pathological gambling.16 CBT can be used in individual therapy or group therapy.

 Medication, such as antidepressants, may be prescribed to people who shop compulsively, especially if talk therapy doesn’t have the desired outcome.
 However, more research is needed on whether medication is truly effective for treating compulsive shopping.17

 Financial counseling can help you develop the skills to set a budget and pay off debt, though it probably won’t address the underlying psychological causes of compulsive shopping.

 Lifestyle changes, such as keeping track of purchases or finding other ways to reward yourself, may also help you curb your urge to shop.

 As noted above, compulsive shopping may stem from other mental health conditions.
 If you’re having a hard time managing your shopping and spending habits, a mental health professional can help you get to the root of the problem.
 Browse our directory to find a therapist near you.